Guide for Authors

-It does not accept references that are not mentioned within the text of the paper.
+References are not accepted if they are not mentioned within the text of the paper.

-- The order of references will be alphabetical according to author names (first author name), and in case that more than one paper of the same author is used, one should consider the year of publication.
+- The order of references should be alphabetical according to author names (first author name) and in case that more than one paper of the same author is used, one should consider the year of publication.